baronkobama/ObamaSite/README.md

 - src: holds files that run the website
   - pages: the HTML page(s)
   - resources: files used for the website (CSS, fonts, images, and JS)
-  - main.py: all code responsible for running the website
+  - __init__.py: all code responsible for running the website
   - run.cmd: runs the flask server
+- run.py: runs the server (not the recommended way to run the server)